 I went out for one-on-one dinner and coffee with a Saudi man who wouldn’t let his own brother see his wife’s face.

-A friendly Saudi guy happily showed a foreign female friend and I around his city, even though his family was so conservative that he didn’t know what his female cousins looked like.
+A friendly local guy happily showed a foreign female friend and I around his city, even though his family was so conservative that he didn’t know what his female cousins looked like.